cs-util-com/WebFaceRecognizer/README.md

 This fallback is transparent to callers and avoids startup failures on browsers where the embedder can’t run on WebGPU.
 Detector session creation remains on the selected provider(s).

+Optimization: To prevent fetching the ArcFace ONNX twice when fallback triggers, the app prefetches the embedder model bytes once and reuses them across both session.create attempts.
+You can disable this with `prefetchEmbedderModel: false` in `FaceRecognitionApp` options if desired.

 8. **Calibrate a threshold**
    * Capture a handful of positive/negative pairs from your camera and sweep thresholds to choose an operating point.